What is a Watershed?

 Illustration of a Watershed

-- "What's a Watershed?
-Seacoast Science Center
+Visual description of a watershed from Seacoast Science Center

 John Wesley Powell watershed description and map